lupyuen/lupyuen.github.io/src/tinyemu2.md

 # Intercept the UART Registers

-_NuttX tries to print something but fails..._
+_NuttX tries to print something and fails..._

 _How to fix the UART Registers in our Ox64 Emulator?_